jasonrute/functional_programing_workshop/README.md

     Some functional languages have advanced ways to:
     - avoid null types (which we have to remember to handle)
     - avoid raising errors (which we have to remember to handle)
     - make sure one handles all possible cases (even rare ones)
+    - ensure that objects are only used in the way they were intended

 ### FP Principle 6: Embrace type theory
 **Holy Trinity of functional programming theory**